iDigBio/idigbio-feeder/README.md

 This is an optional file that is helpful when using datasets that are stored remotely (http) rather than on *this* webserver.

+The pubDate field that appears in the finished rss feed is either determined dynamically from the local filesystem last modified date (via a "stat" operation), or by reading date values from pubdates.csv.
+If the "File" appears to be remote (starts with 'http') but the date is not specified in pubdates.csv, rss.php will issue a warning and will use the "zero date" as the pubDate.

 The "ID" column is used to link back to the particular dataset in datasets.csv.

 The "pubDate" column contains a timestamp in HTTP-date format and will be used as-is in the finished RSS feed.
 At this time there is no relationship between the Last-Modified returned by the remote webserver and the value entered in pubDate column, unless a human keeps them in sync.